OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ## Give us feedback

 We'd love to hear your feedback on this feature.
-If you find any bugs, issues, or have requests on this feature, please let us know by going to the **Feedback** section at the bottom of the page, then selecting **This page** to create a GitHub issue.
+If you find any bugs, issues, or have requests on this feature, please let us know by creating a GitHub issue in the [office-js repo](https://github.com/OfficeDev/office-js).

 ## See also